 Tests: The proficiency tests in weeks 4 and 10 are to ensure you can apply basic integration techniques correctly to compute integrals by hand.
 Students will have multiple retakes and need to earn >50% on these to pass the class.
-There are two midterm exams on Monday of Weeks 4 and 7 (4/19, 5/10) and a comprehensive Final on Monday (6/8), which will focus on concepts and applications.
+There are two midterm exams on Monday of Weeks 4 and 7 (4/19, 5/10) and a comprehensive Final on Monday (6/8) 10-11:50a, which will focus on concepts and applications.

-Late Work: You can have two, no questions asked, 48 hour extensions on the online homework if you email with subject line "late pass".
+Missing Class and Late Work: If you miss class, check online for the lecture notes and any changes to the schedule.
+You cannot make up in-class activities.
+You can have two, no questions asked, 48 hour extensions on the online homework if you email with subject line "late pass".
 Otherwise, if you miss an online homework deadline, you can still earn up to 70% credit up to the evening before the next midterm or Final.
 Write-ups must be turned in by the deadline so you can participate in the weekly forums.